 Authorized users benefit from responsibly managed accounts because these accounts will be listed on the user’s credit report.

 But both you and the account holder need to be wary – if they aren’t as financially responsible as you think, your plan can backfire and both credit scores could suffer.
 (Note: Authorized users can request delinquent accounts be removed from their credit reports – primary cardholders not so much.
-So be sure that you’re not overcharging.)
+So make sure that you’re not overcharging.)

 2. Request a Credit Limit Increase